amomen9/SQLServer-DBA-Tools/Send Formatted Excel File with Email/README.md

    ```
    C:\Program Files\Microsoft SQL Server\MSSQL15.MSSQLSERVER\R_SERVICES\library
    ```
-   and paste them into the corresponding path on the (offline) Report Server.
+   and paste them into the corresponding path on the (offline) Reporting Server.

 7. When prompted with a folder merge confirmation, click “No” for replacing existing root folder structure (to preserve any pre-existing components) but ensure package subfolders are copied as needed.